donbonifacio/blog/content/post/developer-interview-david-amador.md

 in seeing how Nintendo and other devs where pushing that hardware, also to see how bad some of me code was and how to optimize it.

 > And how do you manage all those versions?
-For example, image that you find a
+For example, imagine that you find a
 > bug that happens in all versions and you have to fix it.
 Do you have branches
 > for each version?
 Are they separate repos?
 Will you have to be subject to all
 > the quality procedures again?